-SEElogix helps homeowners manage their homes in the cloud
+New Richmond start up “SEElogix” helps homeowners manage their homes in the cloud.

 Whether it’s stashed in the kitchen drawer or neatly organized in the filing cabinet, homeownership comes with paperwork.